solid-contrib/information/governance.md

 # Solid Governance
 This document defines the formal governance process for Solid, and records how this has changed over time.
-Currently, governance is provided by the Solid Team, who interface with and consult one or more Solid Panels for direction via a vote on occasion.
+Currently, governance is provided by the Solid Team, who may also consult one or more Solid Panels for direction via a vote on occasion.
 The Solid Team has broad authority, which they may exercise as necessary to ensure the viability and integrity of Solid.

 The Solid Leader heads the Solid Team, and sanctions this governance structure.
 The Solid Leader can veto decisions and adjust direction as they see fit.

 # Solid Team